-At least 56 killed in crush at general's funeral, as Iran vows revenge on U.S.
+At least 56 killed in crush at general's funeral as Iran vows revenge on U.S.

 Iran, whose coastline runs along a Gulf oil shipping route that includes the narrow Strait of Hormuz, has allied forces across the Middle East through which it can act.
 Representatives from those groups, including the Palestinian Islamist Hamas and Lebanon’s Hezbollah movement, attended funeral events in Tehran.

-Despite its strident rhetoric, analysts say Iran will want to avoid any conventional military conflict with superior U.S. forces and is likely to focus on asymmetric strikes, such as sabotage or other military action via proxies.
+Despite its strident rhetoric, analysts say Iran will want to avoid any conventional military conflict with superior U.S. forces.

-Trump has threatened to target 52 Iranian sites if Iran retaliates for Soleimani’s killing.

 Friction between Iran and the United States has risen since Trump withdrew in 2018 from a nuclear deal between Iran and world powers, approved by his predecessor Barack Obama, and reimposed sanctions on Tehran slashing its vital oil exports.